Nelliesohl/festival-project/README.md

 * For artist card positioning I’ve used code from https://flexboxfroggy.com/
 * To clean up my html formatting I’ve used https://webformatter.com/html
 * For vendor prefixes, I’ve used https://autoprefixer.github.io/
-* The [Code Institute’s](https://learn.codeinstitute.net/) course material and projects are where I’ve taken my code inspiration from
+* For the inspiration and development of this project I've used [Code Institute’s](https://learn.codeinstitute.net/) course material and projects.
+  - Love Running Project
+    - Meta tags
+    - Hero image and zoom animation
+    - Site footer with social media icons
+    - Form structure

+  - Your first Gitpod Project
+    - Cards structure

 I would like to thank and give credit to Lejla Delic that has contributed to this project with the majority of the text content in the about section.

-I would like to share my enormous gratitude to my mentor Akshat Garg who has been amazing support along this journey and made a lot of things click for me.
+I would like to share my enormous gratitude to my mentor Akshat Garg who has been amazing support along this journey and made a lot of things mentally click for me.

 Akshat Garg has also introduced me to the [Flexboxfroggy](https://flexboxfroggy.com/) code, the [HTML formatter](https://webformatter.com/html), the [Mockup site](http://techsini.com/multi-mockup/index.php), and the [Material Design - Color tool](https://material.io/resources/color/#!).